LordMartron94/Statarch/README.md

 Distance and divergence measures between probability distributions.

-All functions accept `StatArchAnalysis` structures.
+All functions accept `StatArchAnalysis` structures and use cached sums if available, avoiding redundant computations.
 The distance results themselves are not cached since they are computed between two vectors.

 **Functions:**